From Bi-Level to One-Level: A Framework for Structural Attacks to Graph Anomaly Detection: The Framework

+It is worth noting that the hyperparameter $\lambda$ trade-off between the relative impact of the attack objective and the budget constraint and we could solve the Eqn.~\eqref{eqn-LGCN-re} via the vanilla projection gradient descent.
+Similar to the training procedure of the binary weight neural networks, we compute the attack objective based on the discrete variable $\mathbf{Z}$ in the forward pass.
+Compared to $\mathsf{ContinuousA}$, it will not lead to the attack loss distortion by using the continuous variable for computing the loss.
+At the same time, $\mathsf{BinarizedAttack}$ calculate the gradients w.r.t the relaxed variable $\dot{\mathbf{Z}}$, and then update the discrete variable by Eqn.~\eqref{eq:const-z}.
+In this setting, we can obtain the poisoned graph from Eqn.~\eqref{eqn-Z-to-A}.

-The training procedure of the $\mathsf{BinarizedAttack}$ against $\mathsf{LGCN}$ is shown in Alg.~\ref{alg-binarizedattack-LGCN}.
+The training procedure of the $\mathsf{BinarizedAttack}$ against $\mathsf{LGCN}$ is presented in Alg.~\ref{alg-binarizedattack-LGCN}.
 We leave the model comparison between the three attack methods based on the surrogate model in the experiment part.

-After the training phase of the structural attacks against the surrogate model, we ideally feed the poisoned graphs under different attack power into six popular GAD systems with the $\mathsf{GCN}$ as their backbone in a black-box manner: GCN-reweight \cite{kipf2017semisupervised}, GAT-reweight \cite{GAT}, FdGars \cite{FdGars}, GEM \cite{GEM}, Player2vec \cite{Player2vec}, GraphSMOTE \cite{GraphSMOTE}.
-We leave the model description and the black-box attack results in the experiment part.
+After finishing the training procedure of the structural poisoning attacks to the $\mathsf{LGCN}$ and obtaining the poisoned graph $\mathbf{A}$, we then feed the poisoned graphs with varying attacking powers into the previously mentioned GCN-based GAD systems under the black-box setting: GCN-reweight \cite{kipf2017semisupervised}, GAT-reweight \cite{GAT}, FdGars \cite{FdGars}, GEM \cite{GEM}, Player2vec \cite{Player2vec}, GraphSMOTE \cite{GraphSMOTE}.
+The details of the experimental settings and the results are presented in Sec.~\ref{sec-exp}.
+The intuition here is that we endeavor to design a universal structural poisoning attack against the GAD systems with the GCN as their backbones.

+Similarly, for structural poisoning attacks to the unsupervised FeXtra-based GAD systems with the $\mathsf{BinarizedAttack}$ method, we can reformulate Eqn.~\eqref{eqn-model} as:

+Then, the above problem can be solved in the same way as in solving Eqn.~\eqref{eqn-LGCN-re}.